Granze/applause/README.md

 # Applause
-Presentation slides powered by AngularJS
+HTML presentations powered by AngularJS

+##WARNING: this is a early stage project (work in progress)